Aussie Gold Hunters

 Limited forest means a slowly depleting fixed area with strict boundaries.
 As they say, all the easy gold has long gone now and we are also seeing people come into the bush raking, digging and illegally working the land leaving quite literally a mess for those who follow.
 Ad to that an increase in “fence jumpers” and the sentiment from local land owners towards prospector is rapidly decreasing.

 The first thing you notice is that our bush land is becoming the local rubbish dumping ground.
 This may or may not have something to do with the exorbitant tip rates we are seeing from local councils.
-I took my 4X4 and tandem trailer to my local tip….$260!
+I took my 4X4 and stacked tandem trailer to my local tip….$300!
+OUCH the local councils being counter-active at their best.

 Puddlers have been attacked, creek banks destroyed – it baffles me to think as to how some people have little or no respect for the land on which they live.
-A sighting becoming more common is the remnants of such criminals – leaving personal rubbish, drink containers, beer cans and even drug paraphernalia such as bongs and syringes – oh, and yes, once even a dildo (had to be said).
+A sight becoming more common is the remnants of such criminals – leaving personal rubbish, drink containers, beer cans, energy drinks and even drug paraphernalia such as bongs and syringes – oh, and yes, once even a dildo (had to be said).

 There has been even more forest of late “locked up” to protect what little we have – though not in the best interest of those who do the correct thing.
-Shows such as AGH have glorified the hobby leading many to believe they to might find the next “Welcome Stranger”.
+Shows such as Aussie Gold Hunters have glorified the hobby leading many to believe they too might find the next “Welcome Stranger” nugget.
 This show could not be further away from the truth and many wish it never existed.
 The harmful affect it has had is insurmountable.

 Most people will never see a gold nugget of 1 ounce or more while prospecting in their entire life.
-AGH is definitely based on “glorified fact” than actual realism.
-Gold fields have been “raped and pillaged” in the en devour of man’s most prominent downfall – GREED.
+Aussie Gold Hunters is definitely based on “glorified fact” than actual realism.
+Gold fields have been “raped and pillaged” in the en-devour of man’s most prominent downfall – GREED.
 Skyrocketing gold prices has seen many consider gold prospecting as a “get rich quick scheme” they can have a hand in.

-When you hear of finding “nuggets”, the reality is that particularly in Victoria, you can go days, weeks or even months without landing gold while swinging a detector.
-Typical nugget sizes are half a gram or less – so if you manage to snag just one nugget, you “might” cover your fuel costs!
+When you hear of prospectors finding “nuggets”, the reality is that particularly in Victoria, you can go days, weeks, months or even years without landing gold while swinging a detector.
+Typical nugget sizes are half a gram or less – so if you manage to snag just one nugget, you “might” cover your fuel costs for the day!

-The region, encompassing an area of 9,400 sq km, nestles on the northernmost portion of the Greater Central Goldfields region.
+The official region, encompassing an area of 9,400 sq km, nestles on the northernmost portion of the Greater Central Goldfields region.
 The base line of the triangle begins at the township of Avoca marking the South West point, and then treads a line to Castlemaine City, which marks the South East point, and with both sides of the triangle meeting at the apex in Wedderburn Town to the north.
+Though there are many different interpretations of the actual triangle area said to actually be Victoria’s golden triangle.

 Now this isn’t to totally discourage the keen gold prospector – regulars and professionals have been known to collect around $100-$200 daily at a “reasonable consistency” – so comparable to an average weekly wage – no, not a top of the town income.